-- Next add the coconut and essential oils and mix well.
+- Next add the coconut oil and essential oils.
+Mix well.

-- Pour into clean air-tight jar (Homemade deodorant will last 3-6 months in a airtight container.)
+- Pour into clean air-tight jar (Homemade deodorant will last 3-6 months in an airtight container.)

-Note: This deodorant changes consistency depending on the temperature.
-In cold climates, it can we pretty hard to get out.
-If that's the case for you, I recommend storing it by the shower and allowing the steam to warm it before applying.
-If you live in a warm climate and the deodorant is too liquidy, you can store it in a cooler pantry to thicken it up.
+Consistency: This deodorant changes consistency depending on the temperature.
+In cold climates, it can be pretty hard to get out.
+If that’s the case for you, I recommend storing it by the shower and allowing the steam to warm it before applying.
+If you live in a warm climate and the deodorant is too liquid-y, you can store it in a cool cupboard to thicken it up.

 Technique: For the past couple years, I stopped using the popsicle stick and actually just use my fingers and dip them in the jar.